yeomann/compass-retina-sprites/README.md

 ## A mixin to create retina sprites with hover & active states

-While building [Swimming website](http://havuz.neu.edu.tr), I came across the need to use compass sprites with hover states on normal and retina devices.
+While building one the site for univeristy, I came across the need to use compass sprites with hover states on normal and retina devices.
 Not being able to find anything that would suite my needs, I forked a gist from [this Gist](https://gist.github.com/2140082) and added hover & active parameters.

-I created a drop in utility mixin to allow compass to automatically create sprites for normal and retina devices, and also providing hover and active states.
+I created a utility mixin to allow compass for automatically generate sprites both for normal and retina devices, along css generation for hover and active states.

 ### Features